 - FREE fleet vehicle monitoring program

 - Discounted motor vehicle record (MVR) checks available

 - Combined single limit $1 million

 From the CLAIM’S FILES

 A nonprofit’s employee was traveling on agency business in a car owned by the nonprofit and was rear-ended by an uninsured motorist.
 The crash was severe, pushing the nonprofit vehicle into the vehicle ahead.
 The employee’s neck and back injuries were serious and required two surgeries over an eight-year period.
-While workers’ compensation paid more than $200,000 in medical and disability benefits, the employee was also entitled to additional economic and non-economic damages under the vehicle’s uninsured motorist coverage.
+While workers’ compensation paid more than $200,000 in medical and disability benefits, the employee was also entitled to additional economic and non-economic damages under the nonprofit’s uninsured motorist coverage.
 Those claims were settled for $350,000 without the need for litigation.

 Unsafe Lane Change:

 A nonprofit vehicle made an unsafe lane change into a passing vehicle, which then went off the highway and crashed into a call box.
 The driver and passenger in the other vehicle both brought injury claims and retained an attorney.
 Over a four-year period, each claimant incurred more than $60,000 of suspect medical treatment.
-By the time a court ordered mediation was held, the claimants had fired two attorneys and hired a third.
-Demands at mediation were for more than $500,000 and the claims eventually settled for a total of $80,000, but not before we incurred $70,000 in defense costs.
+By the time a court-ordered mediation was held, the claimants had fired two attorneys and hired a third.
+Demands at mediation were for more than $500,000 and the claims eventually settled for a total of $80,000, but not before we incurred $70,000 in defense fees and costs.

 Right of Way: